WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 :::details
-### How to activate Lurking Wife Mode?
+### How to activate/deactivate Lurking Wife Mode?

-You can activate Lurking Wife Mode from `Settings` or by clicking on your wallet balance in the top right corner.
+You can activate/deactivate Lurking Wife Mode from `Settings` or by clicking the eye icon on the `Wallet Explorer` header in the top right corner.
 You can read more about Lurking Wife Mode [here](/using-wasabi/LurkingWifeMode.md).
 :::